 One of the types of areas receiving the most attention are those that are prone to produce cross-border disaster, such as transboundary watersheds with flood hazard risks.
 This results in strong emphasis on transboundary governance systems, particularly between upstream and downstream areas, which in many cases stradle the diverse characteristics of urban and peri-urban areas to mitigate disaster risk and improve city resilience.

 During the Ninth session of the World Urban Forum (WUF9), ACCCRN discussed transboundary resilience with ISET-Vietnam, Gorakhphur Environmental Action Group (GEAG) – India, Oxfam – Nepal, Lutheran World Relief (LWR) – Nepal and Mercy Corps Indonesia.
+It is interesting that three of the learning are coming from transboundary coordination for flood risk reduction initiatives supported by the Global Resilience Partnership (GRP) Water Window Challenge in partnership with Z Zurich Foundation (this includes the work of ISET-Vietnam, LWR, and Mercy Corps).
 Despite dealing with different contexts of disaster risks, some of them are facing common challenges in promoting transboundary collaboration.
 The fruitful discussions resulted in the following 3 recommendations to help better manage transboundary partnership.

 Form strong transboundary network

 Cities are not disjointed entities; they don’t work in silos but are interconnected with their surrounding areas.
 It’s undeniable that a city relies on its surroundings to provide food, goods, services and vice versa.
 However, limited integration and collaboration across departments within and beyond the particular administrative areas could lead to failure in managing cross-border disaster risks.